ggmm-one/eloquent-hashids/README.md

 # eloquent-hashids

+Do you want to hide your primary keys from your Laravel app urls?

-Add hashids to your Eloquent models on-the-fly
+Add hashids to your Eloquent models on-the-fly.
+No need for extra database columns.